hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description

+Upgrade Prometheus and Opentelemetry dependencies, and adjust the code accordingly.

+Prometheus simpleclient upgrade introduces some changed, to follow the OpenMetrics specification, like adding the `_total` suffix to every counters that haven't it, and adding a `_created` suffixed metric to some types, while the latter is not an issue, the `_total` suffix is a breaking change, and requires an updated version of our official Grafana dashboard, that has been already [published here](https://grafana.com/grafana/dashboards/16455-besu-full/), and is compatible with both metrics names.
+Using the metrics by other means require a change to the tooling, for this a breaking change section has been added.

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->